Singita Serengeti House

 Guests can enjoy thrilling game viewing on morning and evening game drives.
 A professional guide and exclusive vehicle is based at Singita Serengeti House, always on standby to catch the best sightings.
 For those keen to explore away from the vehicle; guided walks are also available.

-The 25 meter rim-flow lap pool forms the central focus of the house, and a private tennis court is available for guests to use throughout their stay.
+The 25 metre rim-flow lap pool forms the central focus of the house, and a private tennis court is available for guests to use throughout their stay.

 The house benefits from being only 1.5km from Singita Sasakwa Lodge where a fully equipped gym, yoga room and spa are available for use by Serengeti House guests.